ConSol-Monitoring/omd-consol-de/content/en/blog/insights/2025-02-27-alloy-win-loki.md

 loki.write "endpoint" {
     endpoint {
+        // CHANGE THIS URL
+        // Use the hostname of your OMD server and
+        // replace the sitename.
         url ="https://omd-thruk.demodemo.svc.cluster.local/demo/loki/api/v1/push"
         tls_config {
             insecure_skip_verify = true
         }
         basic_auth {
+            // These are the credentials we created with
+            // the htpasswd command.
             username = "loki"
             password = "L0ki"
         }